macmillancontentscience/morphemepiece/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This release cleans up the tests so that they don't leave a mess behind.
+* No change to any actual package code.